-To make technology integration easier we've created several curriculum and technology kits with ideas to help you get started and inspire you to continue.
-Your Wixie subscription also includes a library filled with over 1000 curriculum-based activities you can assign or even customize.
-Here are steps you can follow to create your own activities and templates.
+To make technology integration easier we've created several curriculum and technology guides with ideas to help you get started and inspire you to continue.
+Your Wixie subscription also includes a library filled with over 1000 curriculum-based templates you can assign or even customize.
+Here are steps you can follow to create your own templates in Wixie.

-Activities and templates can look a lot of different ways and fulfill different needs.
-But no matter what type of template or activity you create, you need to do three things:
+Templates can look a lot of different ways and fulfill different needs.
+But no matter what type of template you create, you need to do three things:

 - Name file, choose level, and connect standards